gustavotcosta79/devtrack-app/README.md

 # 🚀 DevTrack

+💡 This project is STILL under continuous development as part of a technical portfolio.

 ### Developer Activity Analytics & AI Recommendations Platform
 **DevTrack** is a full-stack platform.
 It goes beyond basic versioning statistics.
 It integrates with the GitHub API.
 The system collects, analyzes, and evaluates developer activity.
 It calculates a custom **DevScore**.
 It also classifies repository complexity.